nickarrow/ironverse/Getting Started.md

 ### Step 2: Create a GitHub Personal Access Token

-NEED TO REWRITE THIS!!!!!

 1. Go to [GitHub Personal Access Tokens](https://github.com/settings/tokens)
 2. Click "Generate new token" → "Generate new token (classic)"
 3. Name it something like "The Foundry - FIT Plugin"
-4. Set expiration (90 days or 1 year recommended)
+4. Set expiration (if it expires you'll just need to regenerate it and copy/paste into FIT settings)
-5. Select the `repo` scope (Full control of private repositories)
+5. Select the `repo` scope (Full control of private repositories) screenshot
 6. Click "Generate token"
 7. **Copy the token immediately** — you won't see it again